tylerkennedy/ArrangeDesktopScreens/README.md

 ## Problem

 I have a desktop monitor that I connect to my Macbook.
-I usually set my Macbook on my desk below the monitory so the screens are stacked on top of each other vertically.
+I usually set my Macbook on my desk below the monitor so the screens are stacked on top of each other vertically.

 Like this: